 Research Interests: Crimmigration, Borders and Migration, Sociology of Punishment, Race and Ethnicity, Law and Society, Political Sociology, Ethnography, Comparative Historical Methods

-Combining history and ethnography her recent book, From Deportation to Prison: The Politics of Immigration Enforcement in Post-Civil Rights America (New York University Press, 2016) analyzes how civil rights reforms and mass incarceration transformed immigration and border enforcement.
+Her recent book, From Deportation to Prison: The Politics of Immigration Enforcement in Post-Civil Rights America (New York University Press, 2016) analyzes how the politics and policies of civil rights reforms and mass incarceration gave rise to the punitive turn in immigration and border enforcement.
 From Deportation to Prison won the 2017 Oliver Cromwell Cox book award from the American Sociological Association’s Section on Racial and Ethnic Minorities.

 Globalization and Migration, Politics of Migration, Migration, Citizenship, and Border Security, Race and Ethnicity, Sociology of Punishment, Latin American and Latino Sociology, Introduction to Social Theory, Introduction to Sociology

-Watch Patrisia Macías-Rojas on the Tavis Smiley show in September 2016 discuss her new book, From Deportation to Prison: The Politics of Immigration Enforcement in Post-Civil Rights America.
+Patrisia Macías-Rojas was on the Tavis Smiley show in September 2016 to discuss her new book, From Deportation to Prison: The Politics of Immigration Enforcement in Post-Civil Rights America.